LazaUK/ORAS-OCIArtifact-CLI/README.md

 oras manifest fetch --pretty ghcr.io/%GHCR_USER%/%GHCR_REPO%:v1
 ```
 > [!TIP]
-> This step-by-step guide assumes you are using Windows 11 on your development machine.
-For other operating systems, please consult their documentation on the reference of environment variables.
+> This guide assumes you're using Windows 11.
+Refer to the relevant documentation for specific instructions on setting environment variables on different platforms.

 ## Step 2: Build a Docker Image
 1. Download the OCI artifact from GHCR: